Risk-averse optimal control of random elliptic variational inequalities: Numerical example

-are shown for different levels of CVaR$_{\beta}$ in \crefrange{fig:solutions_zero_0}{fig:solutions_log_95} for $\tau=10^{-6}$.
+are shown for different levels of CVaR$_{\beta}$ in Figures \ref{fig:solutions_zero_0} to \ref{fig:solutions_log_95} for $\tau=10^{-6}$.
 One sees here that the lack of strict complementarity persists in the averaged solutions.
-In the case of mean-zero noise, the solutions resemble the deterministic solution as expected.
+In the case of mean-zero noise, the solutions resemble the deterministic {solutions (shown in Figure~\ref{fig:solutions_deterministic})} as expected.
 The risk-averse case with $\beta=0.95$ shows a slight difference in the minimal and maximal values of the solutions and states.
-For the lognormal case, where the variance of the random field is also greater, we see greater differences in function values in \crefrange{fig:solutions_log_0}{fig:solutions_log_95}.
+For the lognormal case, where the variance of the random field is also greater, we see greater differences in function values in Figures \ref{fig:solutions_log_0} to \ref{fig:solutions_log_95}.
 The additional noise is above all apparent in the multiplier $\bar{\zeta}_\tau.$